Stanley Burbury: Early life

 Burbury was born on 3 December 1909 in Perth, Western Australia.
 He was the only child of Mary Agatha (née Cunningham) and Daniel Charles Burbury.
 His father, born in Tasmania, was employed as a metallurgist at the Perth Mint.

 Burbury's mother died two months after his birth and he was returned to Tasmania to be raised by his aunt Ada Mary Lakin in Hobart.
 He contracted poliomyelitis at a young age, leaving him with a lifelong limp.
 He completed his secondary education at The Hutchins School in Hobart, where he was a prize-winning student.
 He went on to study law at the University of Tasmania, graduating Bachelor of Laws in 1932.

 Legal career

-Burbury was admitted to practise law in 1933 and joined the firm of Simmons, Wolfhagen, Simmons, and Walch.
+Burbury was admitted to practice law in 1933 and joined the firm of Simmons, Wolfhagen, Simmons, and Walch.
 He was admitted to partnership in 1937, before establishing his own firm Burbury and Dixon in 1944.
 He was appointed King's Counsel in 1950 and the following year led a royal commission into Tasmania's apple and pear industry.

 In 1952, Burbury was appointed solicitor-general by the state government.
 He was a vice-warden of the University of Tasmania's senate from 1948 to 1955 and was involved in the controversial dismissal of philosophy professor Sydney Sparkes Orr on morality grounds.